jpb06/nx-front-poc/docs/nx.md

 In our example, we will be using four libs:

-- 📗 A library containing the types shared between frontend and backend (api types).
+- 📗 A library containing the queries and mutations used by our frontend(s).
+This library will also contain the type generated from the backend swaggers.
 - 📗 A library containing react components that could be shared between several apps.
 - 📗 A library centralizing the logic related with building and serving storybook.
 - 📗 A library containing an implementation mockup for translations used in our frontend app.